new

 (of a period of time) Next; about to begin or recently begun.

-(lager, light-colored, bottom-fermented) A typically light-coloured lager brewed by the bottom-fermentation method.
+(Australia) A typically light-colored lager brewed by the bottom-fermentation method.

 (obsolete) To make new; to recreate; to renew.